qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - A functions is a view of a mapping.
 - Index (and lookup acceleration structure) are also views to underlying data.
 - Cache is view to underlying data/computation.
-- **Type contains viewing from binary data to information**.
+- Virtual memory is a view to physical memory.
+- File system is a view to data on disk.
+The not-on-disk data can also be viewed as files (Unix everything-is-file philosophy).
+- Symbolic link in file systems is a view to other point in file system.
+- Database provides generalized views of in-disk/in-memory data.
+- Linux namespaces, hypervisors, sandboxes, etc. provides view of aspects of the system.
+- Proxy, NAT, firewall, virtualized networking etc. provides view of network.
+- Transaction isolation in databases provide views of data (e.g. snapshot isolation).
+- Replicated data and redundant data are views to the original data.

 [^bits_view]: Also: In hard disk, magnetic field is viewed as bits.
 In CD, the pits and lands are viewed as bits.
 In SSD, the electron's position in floating gate is viewed as bits.
 In fiber optics, light pulses are viewed as bits.
 In quantum computer, the quantum state (like spin of electron) can be viewed as bits. ......

 More generally:

 - The mapping between binary data and information is view.
 Information is bits+context.
-The context is how the bits are mapped between information.
+The context is how the bits are mapped between information. **Type contains viewing from binary data to information**.
 - Abstraction involves viewing different things as the same things.

 ### Dynamically-typed languages also have "types"